On this day, August 29, 2004 the Olympic Summer Games ended in the heart of Athens, at the Olympic Stadium.

 It was victory enough for the Greeks that their country had managed to pull off a smoothly run Olympics, an effort that required the care and help of more than 16,000 athletes and team officials from nearly 200 countries, 30,000 journalists, uncounted dignitaries and members of the International Olympic Committee accompanies by their bodyguards.

-The 2004 Games have also been remembered by the improvement in drug testing which allowed honest athletes to prevail.
+The 2004 Games have also been remembered by the improvement in drug testing which allowed honest athletes to prevail and show their true talent.